 The number of common shares to be outstanding after this offering may vary depending on the offering price.
-The following table shows the number of common shares that will be outstanding after this offering at \$10.00 per share, the mid-point of the estimated price range shown on the cover of this prospectus, or more, as well as at \$8.00 per share, the lowest price at which an adjustment will occur.
+The following table shows the number of common shares that will be outstanding after this offering at \$10.00 per share or more, as well as at \$8.00 per share, the lowest price at which an adjustment will occur.

+Assumed Initial Public Offering Price Per Share

+Common Shares Outstanding After This Offering

+90 SR

-Assumed Initial Public Offering Price Per Share Outstanding After This Offering \$8.00 42,917,909 \$10.00 and above 39,699,235 Common shares offered by VistaPrint Limited 5,500,000 shares Common shares offered by the selling shareholders 4,546,800 shares Use of proceeds We expect to use the net proceeds of this offering for construction and expansion of printing facilities and other operations, possible acquisitions and investments, working capital, capital expenditures and general corporate purposes.
-Proposed Nasdaq National Market symbol VPRT Risk factors For a discussion of some of the factors you should consider before buying common shares, see "Risk Factors."
+\$10.00 and above

+Common shares offered by VistaPrint Limited shares

+Common shares offered by the selling shareholders shares

+Common shares to be outstanding after this offering shares

+Use of proceeds We expect to use the net proceeds of this offering for construction and expansion of printing facilities and other operations, possible acquisitions and investments, working capital, capital expenditures and general corporate purposes.

+Proposed Nasdaq National Market symbol VPRT

+Risk factors For a discussion of some of the factors you should consider before buying the common shares, see "Risk Factors."

-The number of common shares to be outstanding after this offering is based on (a) 34,095,435 common shares outstanding as of June 30, 2005, including the assumed conversion of all outstanding preferred shares into 22,720,543 common shares at an assumed initial public offering price of \$10.00, the mid-point of the estimated price range shown on the cover of this prospectus, or more per share and (b) an additional 103,800 common shares that will be issued upon the exercise of options and sold by certain selling shareholders in connection with this offering.
+The number of common shares to be outstanding after this offering is based on 34,095,435 common shares outstanding as of June 30, 2005, including the assumed conversion of all outstanding preferred shares into 22,720,543 common shares at an assumed initial public offering price of \$10.00 or more per share.
 The terms of our series B preferred shares include certain antidilution provisions.
 If the initial public offering price is below \$10.00 but greater than \$8.00, the number of common shares to be issued when our series B preferred shares convert into common shares upon consummation of this offering will increase.
 In this case, the number of common shares issuable upon conversion of the series B preferred shares would be equal to the number of outstanding series B preferred shares multiplied by a factor equal to \$10.00 divided by the initial public offering price.
 At an offering price of \$8.00, the 22,720,543 outstanding preferred shares will convert upon closing of this offering into 25,939,217 common shares.